How to store a classic car for winter

 Caring for your beloved motor during the cold and wet months

-IT’S CALLED “cuffing season”.
+It’s called “cuffing season”.
 When the temperature drops and single folk seek out a snuggle buddy to help get them through the long, dark nights.
-But for those of us with classic cars, it’s a time of year when we may decide its best to say au revoir to our true love, as we pack it up and keep it safe from the damp air, and the treacherously icy – or worse, salted – roads.
+But for those of us with classic cars, it’s a time of year when we may decide it’s best to say au revoir to our true love, as we pack it up and keep it safe from the damp air, and the treacherously icy — or worse, salted — roads.

-The spring and summer fling you shared is – for some of us, at least – now a collection of Instagram posts over which to pine, and the gritters are upon us.
+The spring and summer fling you shared is, for some of us, at least, now a collection of Instagram posts over which to pine, and the gritters are upon us.
 To make the process of conscious uncoupling with your classic easier, channel your inner Gwyneth Paltrow and follow this guide to hibernating a vintage motor.
+When these lonely, frosty days and nights are behind us, your reunion will be happier for it.

-Step 1: Clean your classic car thoroughly
+1. Clean your classic car thoroughly

 Was it the shiny chrome and glossy paintwork that made it love at first sight?
 You’ll want to keep it that way, then.